Urge Canada to protect all migrant workers with residency status now!

 Take Action!
 Please write to your Member of Parliament and urge the government to give all migrants in Canada immediate residence status with a pathway to permanent residency.
 Cite the Globe and Mail letter.

-- Foreign migrant workers play a vital role in Canada’s food and care sectors, filling the jobs that too few Canadians want.
-Their work is not temporary.
+Foreign migrant workers play a vital role in Canada’s food and care sectors, filling the jobs that too few Canadians want.

-- The pandemic exposes and enhances the vulnerability of these vital workers.
-The overcrowded and often unhygienic living quarters of field workers, limited access to benefits, workplace abuse, and the dangers posed by COVID-19 are a few examples.
+COVID-19 exposes and enhances the vulnerability of these vital workers.
+The overcrowded and often unhygienic living quarters of field workers, limited access to benefits, workplace abuse, and the dangers posed by COVID-19 are only a few examples.

-- The federal government recently addressed some of the problems exacerbated during the pandemic by lowering eligibility requirements to access EI benefits and introducing new criteria for employers to help safeguard worker safety.
-While this response is encouraging, workers still face barriers accessing benefits and the package does not support workers who lose their status due to program changes, or guarantee compliance of public health directives on farms, in meat processing facilities, and at other workplaces.
-The recent coronavirus outbreaks at meat processing plants in Alberta and on farms in Southern Ontario are examples of why immediate action is needed.
+The federal government recently addressed some of the problems exacerbated by the pandemic by lowering eligibility requirements for EI benefits and introducing new criteria for employers to help safeguard worker safety.
+While this response is encouraging, workers still face barriers accessing benefits, there is still no support for workers who lose their status due to program changes, and there is no guarantee of compliance to public health directives on farms, in meat processing facilities, and at other workplaces.

-- The government must follow Portugal’s example and grant all migrants in Canada residency status so they can quickly access health care and other benefits to help keep them and all Canadians safe.
-It can also monitor workplaces and fine employers who fail to meet public health directives.
+An effective and efficient solution is for Canada to follow Portugal’s example and grant all foreign migrants in Canada residency status so they can quickly access health care and other benefits.
+This will help keep them and all Canadians safe.
+The government of Canada also should monitor workplaces to ensure employers are meeting public health directives.

 Letter to the Editor, Globe and Mail, May 2, 2020